Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Related Work

 To overcome these accessibility challenges, players with upper-limb impairments adopt a wide range of strategies.
-One strategy is to customize controls through input remapping~\cite{dalgleish2023can,brown2021designing}.
-For example, a player who cannot use their right hand may remap the most important commands to the left side of the controller~\cite{ahmetovic2025shared}.
-This process can happen through in-game options or with the help of external tools, like operating system services or third-party software~\cite{joyToKey}.
-However, control remapping still requires the player to physically operate the controller's buttons.
-When the player’s impairment prevents them from reliably activating those inputs, remapping becomes insufficient.
-Other hardware and software solutions allow the use of alternative interaction modalities as input.
-For example, prior works propose voice~\cite{voiceAttack,ahmetovic2021replay} and facial expressions~\cite{manzoni2024personalized,playAbility} as alternative interaction modalities.
-These modalities can improve game accessibility in some cases, but can be slower than traditional controller inputs~\cite{ahmetovic2021replay}.
-Additionally, the number of controls players must manage remains unchanged; thus, finding distinct alternative actions to replace every required physical input can be difficult.

-Another possible solution is to use alternative controllers, which offer different physical button layouts compared to standard game controllers~\cite{martinez2024playing,yuan2011game}.
-For example, some accessible game controllers are designed to be operated with a single hand~\cite{xboxAdaptiveJoystick} or placed on a flat surface~\cite{liteSE,xboxAdaptiveController,ps5AccessController}.
-Others offer a full personalization of the button layout thanks to a modular design~\cite{xboxAdaptiveController,flexController,ps5AccessController,proteusController}.
-However, since alternative controllers do not alter the underlying game mechanics, players may still face challenges related to the high number of inputs, their coordination, or the quick reaction times inherent to the game design~\cite{ahmetovic2025shared}.
+One possibility is customizing controls through input remapping~\cite{dalgleish2023can,brown2021designing}, using in-game options or external tools, when such options are unavailable~\cite{joyToKey,reWASD}.
+For example, a player who cannot use their right hand may remap the most important commands to the left side of the controller~\cite{ahmetovic2026shared}. \revisionCHI{However, input remapping still requires players to physically operate the controller to control all game actions.
+When a player’s impairment prevents them from reliably activating these inputs, remapping becomes insufficient.} Another technique is using alternative interaction modalities as input via hardware and software solutions.
+For example, prior works have proposed voice commands~\cite{voiceAttack,ahmetovic2021replay} and facial expressions~\cite{manzoni2024personalized,playAbility} as alternative interaction modalities. \revisionCHI{While these modalities can improve game accessibility in some cases, they can be slower than traditional controller inputs~\cite{ahmetovic2021replay}.
+Additionally, the number of controls players must manage remains unchanged; thus, mapping a distinct alternative action to every required input can be challenging. } Another possible solution is using alternative controllers, which offer different button layouts compared to standard game controllers~\cite{martinez2024playing,yuan2011game}.
+For example, some accessible game controllers are designed to be operated with a single hand~\cite{xboxAdaptiveJoystick} or placed on a flat surface~\cite{liteSE, xboxAdaptiveController, ps5accessController}.
+Others offer full personalization of the button layout through a modular design~\cite{xboxAdaptiveController,flexController,ps5accessController,proteusController}. \revisionCHI{One limitation of alternative controllers is that they do not alter the underlying game mechanics, so players may still face challenges related to the high number of inputs, their coordination, or the quick reaction times inherent to the game design~\cite{ahmetovic2026shared}.}